blocto/blocto-unity-sdk/Readme.md

-# FCL-Unity Demp App
+# FCL-Unity Demo App

-The reposityory contains fcl-unity, blocto-unity-sdk and demo app.
+The repository contains fcl-unity, blocto-unity-sdk and demo app.
 This demo application demonstrates how it is to access the blocto wallet through fcl-unity and blocto-unity-sdk.

 ## Requirements